 It isn’t just about translating your website into multiple languages.
 It is about adapting your brand image and user experience entirely to fit the cultural norms of your target market.

-What’s more, your imagery, colour schemes and user journey should be perfectly aligned with your target market’s expectations.
+What’s more, your imagery, color schemes, and user journey should be perfectly aligned with your target market’s expectations.
 Have you considered that many German customers, for example, prefer retailers issuing open invoices instead of e-wallet style payments?

 The lesson is clear: E-commerce growth, particularly in the time of COVID-19, is all well and good in your home market.
 But if you’re aiming for overseas growth, don't expect this success to be automatically replicated – No matter how big your company is.